Head to Head Review: Viridian Therapeutics (VRDN) vs. Its Rivals

-Viridian Therapeutics (NASDAQ: VRDN) is one of 42 public companies in the “Medical laboratories” industry, but how does it compare to its competitors?
-We will compare Viridian Therapeutics to similar companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.
+Viridian Therapeutics (NASDAQ: VRDN) is one of 42 public companies in the “Medical laboratories” industry, but how does it compare to its rivals?
+We will compare Viridian Therapeutics to similar companies based on the strength of its dividends, analyst recommendations, risk, valuation, profitability, institutional ownership and earnings.

 64.6% of Viridian Therapeutics shares are held by institutional investors.
 Comparatively, 52.7% of shares of all “Medical laboratories” companies are held by institutional investors.
-8.7% of Viridian Therapeutics shares are held by company insiders.
-Comparatively, 17.1% of shares of all “Medical laboratories” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+8.7% of Viridian Therapeutics shares are held by insiders.
+Comparatively, 17.4% of shares of all “Medical laboratories” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This table compares Viridian Therapeutics and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Viridian Therapeutics and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue